bryanbernal97/idb/PITCHME.md

 ###What did we learn from their website?

-<font size="9">- A page can load fast, but still feel a little slow if its content takes a while to load in images.
+- A page can load fast, but still feel a little slow if its content takes a while to load in images.
 - Header/label size and color matter a lot in UI design.
 <img src="http://i.imgur.com/DLL3Wzf.png" alt="Logo" style="width: 120px;"/>
-- Having many options for filtering makes finding content much more convenient.</font>
+- Having many options for filtering makes finding content much more convenient.

 ---